Water Resource Preservation

 Policy

 Asahi Kasei Group's business is intrinsically related to water resources.
-Ensuring their future viability is one of our societal missions and a prerequisite for the continuity of our business.
-We will contribute to the conservation of water resources around the world through our domestic and overseas water purification membrane module business, seawater desalination business, the development of sludge reduction products for wastewater treatment, and the expansion of our surface oil detector series.
-We also have a policy of ascertaining the quantity of our water intake while striving to maintain and improve the efficiency of our water usage.
+Ensuring their sustainability is one of our societal missions and a prerequisite for the continuity of our business.
+We will contribute to the conservation of water resources around the world through our Japan and overseas filtration membrane module business (water supply, seawater desalination, etc.), the development of sludge reduction products for wastewater treatment, and the expansion of our surface oil detector series.
+We also have a policy of reducing our intake of water resources by ascertaining the quantity of our water withdrawals and maintaining and improving the efficiency of our water usage through circular use.

-The Asahi Kasei Group endeavors to reduce the amount of water used in our plants and to make efficient use of water by recycling it.
+The Asahi Kasei Group endeavors to reduce the amount of water used in each of our plants, to collect used water and reuse it circularly, and to reduce water withdrawals and discharges.

 Prevention of water pollution

 The Asahi Kasei Group is thorough in its water discharge management and leakage countermeasures in order to prevent contamination of bodies of water or groundwater.
-In addition, we have set a group-wide annual target of zero instances of leakage as covered by the Water Pollution Prevention Act.
+In addition, as an annual goal for group-wide environmental safety activities, we have set zero instances of leakage as covered by the Water Pollution Prevention Act.

 In 2012, we issued our Guidelines on Wastewater Management.
-In addition to affirming our commitment to wastewater management based on this, we are also working on enhancing the capacity of wastewater treatment facilities and other equipment.
-Items regulated by the Water Pollution Prevention Act are managed within those standards.
+In addition to proceeding with confirmation of the state of wastewater management based on this, we are also working on enhancing the capacity of wastewater treatment facilities and other equipment.

 Chemical Oxygen Demand (COD) Load

-Asahi Kasei products and technologies for water conservation
+Asahi Kasei products and technologies for water environmental issues

-We are a top-tier supplier of water treatment membranes and filtration systems.
+We are a supplier of water treatment membranes and filtration systems.
 Microza™ is a hollow fiber membrane we have developed for water treatment.
-It is used in more than 1,600 water purification plants and wastewater treatment plants worldwide, including in the United States, China, Korea, Singapore, Thailand, Indonesia, and Middle Eastern countries.
-Singapore’s NEWater, Asia’s largest wastewater reclamation plant, has continued to use this product since 2007.
+It is used in more than 1,600 water purification plants and wastewater plants worldwide, including in the United States, China, Korea, Singapore, Thailand, Indonesia, and Middle Eastern countries.

 Existing facilities can adopt these products by making simple improvements like installing screens, without requiring major modifications.
 This improves processing capabilities and reduces the amount of sludge generated.